sansanmaw/pathfinder7.7/README.md

 # Pathfinders 7.7
-Final Project of Data Structures and Algorithm Course [May 25, 2025] [Authors: Ei Mon Soe, San San Maw]
+Final Project of DATA 301: Data Structures and Algorithms Course [May 25, 2025] [Authors: Ei Mon Soe, San San Maw]

 # Project Description

-**Based on the heartbreaking earthquake with Magnitude 7.7 on the Richter scale happened in Myanmar in March, 2025, Pathfinders 7.7 id developed as a Disaster Relief Resource Management System solution built in Python using basic data structures including:**
+**Based on the heartbreaking earthquake with Magnitude 7.7 on the Richter scale that happened in Myanmar on March 28, 2025, Pathfinders 7.7 team developed as a Disaster Relief Resource Management System solution built in Python using basic data structures including:**

 _Linked List_ – to manage(add,delete) donation entries